** Note: This document contains details about sexual violence that may be upsetting to some readers.

 - That the conduct had a negative impact on the workplace and led to negative job-related consequences.

-Then, the Board assessed what damages to award to the Complainants.
+Next, the Board assessed whether the Complainants were entitled to any compensation.
 When awarding damages for injury to dignity, feelings and self-respect, the following factors are generally considered:

 - The degree of aggressiveness and physical contact in the harassment;

 - The duration and frequency of the harassment;